 Rendering Modes

-The dev server supports three rendering modes that control how your demos are presented: light mode (full development UI), shadow mode (demos in shadow DOM ), and chromeless mode (minimal standalone pages).
-Choose the mode that fits your workflow—light for interactive development with knobs and live monitoring, shadow for testing CSS encapsulation, or chromeless for automated testing and clean demo sharing.
+The dev server supports four rendering modes that control how your demos are presented: light mode (full development UI), shadow mode (demos in shadow DOM ), iframe mode (full isolation with knobs), and chromeless mode (minimal standalone pages).
+Choose the mode that fits your workflow–light for interactive development with knobs and live monitoring, shadow for testing CSS encapsulation, iframe for full style and tag name isolation, or chromeless for automated testing and clean demo sharing.

 All modes include live reload with smart dependency tracking and support query parameter overrides for quick testing.
 The rendering mode affects UI presentation and error handling but preserves core functionality like TypeScript transforms, import map injection, and file watching across all modes.